merlos/iOS-Open-GPX-Tracker/README.md

     ```
     **Note that it will generate the documents in the `../gh-pages/docs`.**

+**PR License**
-Please note that by submitting any pull request you are providing me (Juan M. Merlos) the rights to include and distribute those changes also on the binary app published on the App Store (which is released under Apple's Standard License Agreement)
+Please note that though the source code is licensed under GPL 3.0 by submitting a pull request you are also providing me (Juan M. Merlos) the rights to distribute those changes also on the binary app published on the App Store (which is released under Apple's Standard License Agreement)

 ## License
 Open GPX Tracker app for iOS.
-Copyright (C) 2014  Juan M. Merlos (@merlos)
+Copyright (C) 2014  Juan M. Merlos (@merlos) & Contributors

 This program is free software: you can redistribute it and/or modify
 it under the terms of the **GNU General Public License** as published by